fpereiro/proof/notes.md

 f        none    P0, L, L                                o
 ```

-Let's list all the characters that this machine prints: ` 01əx`, that is: blank, zero, one, schwa and `x`.
+Let's list all the characters that this machine prints: ` 01əx`, that is: blank (none), zero, one, schwa and `x`.
 The blank is printed when `E` is specified.

 There's no need to perform type 3 expansion since there are no m-functions in this machine.